World Karate Champion, Ayano Nakamura

 Ayano Nakamura mastered Shotokan style karate which has 25 types of kata.

-As the phrase goes “no first strikes in karate,” every kata starts with a block instead of an attack.
+As the phrase goes "karate is not for attacking" every kata starts with a block instead of an attack.

 Trainees master basic kata such as punches, kicks, and blocks first, then move on to more complicated kata.